Personal statement

 Teaching specialism

-Initial Teacher Education, computing, online learning and teaching.
+Initial Teacher Education, computing, online learning and teaching, critical reading and writing.

 Research and academic outputs